NickMcConnell/AngbandPlus/readme.txt

 The "lib/edit" directory contains various special ascii data files.

-The files 'f_info.txt', 'k_info.txt', 'a_info.txt', 'e_info.txt', 'r_info.txt',
-and 'v_info.txt' are ascii template files used to construct the binary image files in "lib/data", described above.
-These files describe the "terrain features", "object kinds", "artifacts", "ego-items", "monster races", and "dungeon vaults", respectively.
+The *.txt files are ascii template files used to construct the binary image files in "lib/data", described above.
+These files describe the "terrain features", "object kinds", "artifacts", "ego-items", "monster races", and "dungeon vaults", "player races", "player classes", and many other things.

-The ascii template files are easier to edit than hard-coded arrays, and also prevent compilation errors on some machines, and also shrink the size of the binary executable, and also provide a user-readible spoiler file of sorts.
+The ascii template files are easier to edit than hard-coded arrays, prevent compilation errors on some machines, and also shrink the size of the binary executable, and also provide a user-readable spoiler file of sorts.

 These files should not be modified unless you know exactly what you are doing.